osterbergmarcus/task-manager/README.md

 # task-manager

-This is a task manager created to learn React + Redux and everything inbetween
+This is a collaborative task manager created to learn and demonstrate React + Redux and everything inbetween

 ![task-manager](/content/screenshot.JPG?raw=true)